Small Bathroom Ideas — 31 Tiny, Yet Super Clever Spaces That Easily Fit Style and Practicality

 In this design by California-based Nash Design Group, a smaller, undermounted sink has been used, allowing designer Kendra Nash to create a wider countertop surround that makes the space much more practical.

-18. Save space with wall-mounted faucets
+22. Save space with wall-mounted faucets

-A small bathroom with a wooden door and printed tiles
+A small bathroom with a wooden door and printed tiles and wall mounted faucets

 (Image credit: Essajees Atelier)

-When choosing a bathroom backsplash idea, consider a pattern or color that can flow over to the floors, so that the visual looks neat, unified and seamless.
+When choosing a bathroom backsplash idea, consider a pattern or color that can flow over to the floors, so that the visual looks neat, unified, and seamless.

-19. Mix materials to add depth and interest
+23. Mix materials to add depth and interest

 Small rustic bathroom with marble bath and persian rug